Elixir-Recipes/Elixir-Recipes.github.io/source/about.md

 permalink: /about/
 ---

 **Elixir Recipes** aims to be a place for collecting and sharing solutions to common problems in the [Elixir](elixir-lang.org) programming language.
-[Pull requests](http://github.com/ElixirRecipes/elixir-recipes.github.io) are most welcome.
+[Pull requests](http://github.com/Elixir-Recipes/elixir-recipes.github.io) are most welcome!

 New to Elixir?
 [Get started](http://elixir-lang.org/getting-started/introduction.html).